oraqlle/lispy/README.md

 ## Notes

+Lix is a work-in-progress and experimental language.
-Requires editline package (WIP for bpt package)
+Requires editline package (WIP for bpt package).

 ## TODO

-- [ ] Include prelude automatically in interpreter and file execution.
+- [x] Include prelude automatically in interpreter and file execution.
 - [x] Add algorithms to prelude
   - [x] zip
   - [x] unzip